AlternateKeyboard/ASERT/README.md

 ### Is the NYJ loop really that easy?

 That’s likely the hardest change because it’s not the same up down as the others.
-But it keeps all the letters on the same finger!
+But it keeps all the letters on the same finger.

 Moving the N into the home row is worth it.
 When you get used to keeping your hands on the home row you realize how terrible the qwerty Y location is, putting the displaced J there is a good move from Colemak.
-And then putting Y in the qwerty N is a serendipitous loop that keeps all of them on the same finger!
+And then putting Y in the qwerty N is a serendipitous loop that keeps all of them on the same finger.

 ### But it still changes 15 keys compared to [other layout’s n keys].